 Connecting with Highway 147 from Las Vegas, nearby Highway 167 winds scenically through the park to the eastern entrance of Valley of Fire (bring cash for the entrance fee), where other photographic rewards include ancient petroglyphs and beguiling Elephant Rock.

-Set on a 176-acre riverside ranch east of the park in Bunkerville, Desert Ranch Experience by Camel Safari (www.desertranchexperience.com) offers ten traditional Mongolian gers for overnight glamping and up-close encounters with 30-plus camels and other exotic animals.
-Enhanced programs include round-trip Canna-Camels excursions from Vegas: after buying discounted goodies at a Vegas cannabis dispensary, it’s an 80-mile road trip to the ranch for hanging out with the camels and kicking back in a ger before heading back.
+Set on a 176-acre riverside ranch east of the park in Bunkerville, Desert Ranch Experience by Camel Safari (www.desertranchexperience.com) offers 10 traditional Mongolian gers for overnight glamping and up-close encounters with 30-plus camels and other exotic animals.
+Enhanced programs include round-trip Canna-Camels excursions from Vegas.
+After buying discounted goodies at a Vegas cannabis dispensary, it’s an 80-mile road trip to the ranch for hanging out with the camels and kicking back in a ger before heading back.